rancher/terraform-provider-rancher2/website/docs/r/projectLogging.html.markdown

 page_title: "Rancher2: rancher2_project_logging"
 sidebar_current: "docs-rancher2-resource-project_logging"
 description: |-
   Provides a Rancher v2 Project Logging resource.
-This can be used to create Project Logging for rancher v2 environments and retrieve their information.
+This can be used to create Project Logging for Rancher v2 environments and retrieve their information.
 ---

 # rancher2\_project\_logging

 Provides a Rancher v2 Project Logging resource.
-This can be used to create Project Logging for rancher v2 environments and retrieve their information.
+This can be used to create Project Logging for Rancher v2 environments and retrieve their information.

 ## Example Usage